flowalex-tech/wolf-family-cookbook/content/dessert/bars/chocolate_chip_salted_caramel_tart.md

 2. Add corn syrup and stir to combine.
 Allow mixture to cool a few minutes to thicken, then pour chocolate over the cooled caramel layer.
 Spread with an offset spatula, as needed.
 Cool 5 minutes, then top with good quality sea salt, such as fleur de sel.
 3. Cool fully (in the fridge) before slicing.
 Slice in thin slices, this is very rich!
 Enjoy!

+{{% notice tip %}}
-> The caramel filling can be made a day or two in advance (store in an airtight jar in the fridge).
+The caramel filling can be made a day or two in advance (store in an airtight jar in the fridge).
+{{% /notice %}}

+{{% notice info %}}
-> The caramel filling recipe will make more caramel than you need.
+The caramel filling recipe will make more caramel than you need.
 Store the remainder in a jar in the fridge and use for topping any number of desserts.
+{{% /notice %}}